oracle/opengrok/OpenGrok-Messages.md

   Message types:
     config:
+     - set or get configuration
+     - query is formed in the message <text>:
-     - send configuration to the webapp.
-Requires file as argument.
+       - "setconf"  send configuration to webapp.
+                      Requires input file as argument.
+       - "getconf"  retrieves configuration from webapp.
+                      Prints the configuration in XML to stdout.
+       - "set"      sets the particular configuration option (only primitive types) in the webapp.
+                      Examples:
+                          histPerPage = 10
+                          authorizationWatchdogEnabled = true
+                      Returns text describing the action.
+                      The change is NOT persistent when you reindex or redeploy!
     normal:
      - assign a <text> to the main page or a project
      - can be more precise with <tags> (for specific project)